fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/cli-reference.md

 ```

 ### template (--template, -T)
-HTML file to be used as a template for rendering the chart.
+HTML file to be used for dashboard export.

 **Default:** `template.html`